 12 Water Polo Strength Training Tips

 1. Protect the Shoulders: The shoulders are at risk of injury in water polo players.
-A properly designed water polo strength training program can not only restore muscular imbalances for a water polo season, but also provide safe and effective exercises for reducing shoulder stress.
-Many program use back squat and power snatches, but we don’t incorporate these exercises in our water polo athletes, as they place more stress on the shoulder.
+A properly designed water polo strength training program can not only restore muscular imbalances for a water polo season but also provide safe and effective exercises for reducing shoulder stress.
+Many programs use back squat and power snatches, but we don’t incorporate these exercises in our water polo athletes, as they place more stress on the shoulder.
 Instead, using front squats and simple pulls from the floor are safer alternatives for water polo players.
 Water polo strength training should reduce shoulder injury risk, not increase it.
-Make sure your programs are safe, while being effective [you could also get the COR Swimmer’s Shoulder Solution, most applies to water polo players].
+Make sure your programs are safe, while being effective [you could also get the COR Swimmer’s Shoulder Solution, most apply to water polo players].

 3. Strengthen the Core in all Directions: The mythical core is always discussed in sports training, but rarely is the core strengthened in all the planes of motion.
 In water polo, you’re rotating, egg beating, and doing motions in every direction.
 Make sure your core is able to control these variable motions.
 Don’t just focus on crunches and sit-ups, as you’ll miss the boat with your water polo strength training program.
 Make sure your players have core strength while rotating, twisting, move side-to-side, and every direction!

 5. Develop Thoracic Spine Rotation: Unlike baseball and other throwing sports, the hips will not come over the top during the water polo throw.
 Therefore, water pool strength training programs must incorporate a lot of thoracic spine mobility to ensure the player has the range of motion to develop rotational power from the mid back.
 If the athlete doesn’t have this mobility (which is common due to excessive sitting in our culture) they will overuse the shoulder or low back, too common injury spots…